byhoung/progressbar/README.md

 -   Right now I'm using a mix of `js-in-css` to handle overriding default styles while using `css` to handle default styles.
 As an improvement I would probably standardize this and use either a
     -   styled-component library like `Radium` for more configurability
-        -   high configurability by explicitly stating the styles that the user can change (i.e. strokeWith, color, padding, borderRadius, striped)
+        -   high configurability by explicitly stating the styles that the user can change
         -   more room for errors in validation
     -   limit the number of configurations by adding a limited number of pre-built classes for the user to choose from to attach to the component using `Sass`.
 I could then create another UI that lets the user select which prebuilt theme they want to choose.
         -   less configurability